 Cromack explains: “This could be a massive burden to the NHS if people demand access to their medical records.”
 Strongboxes would allow for ‘pre-canned’ SARs to address this.
 “There is a significant innovation opportunity in allowing citizens to access their own data through a strongbox.”

 How has working with UKCloud Health helped you?

 “UKCloud Health is UK-based sovereign, assured platform, that gives us great flexibility and cost effectiveness.
 It enables us to scale according to our growth ambitions,” said Cromack.

 Such flexibility is in evidence around the support required for Diabetes Digital Coach.
 Whilst they are not using the UKCloud Health’s access to the NHS N3/HSCN network, Cromack can see that in future this may be required.

 “Diabetes Digital Coach is not a referral system, so we are not pulling data out of the network.
-But when we are looking to expand on the test bed, it would make more sense if we could have the portal integrated and connected to the NHS network.
+But when we are looking to expand on the test bed, it will be critical to have the portal integrated and connected to the NHS network.
 UKCloud Health gives us more ability to scale the platform.
 I would not be comfortable doing that on any other platform.”

 With its strong vision, and with the help of the right technology and partners, MyLife Digital is showing that citizens and organisations can work together to realise the potential of personal data.